Living on a low income

 Volunteer at Salvation Army and get 50% off clothing, books and other items.

 Foundation Housing partners with Thread Together to provide brand-new clothing donations to tenants and residents.
-Contact Maureen on 0400 656 005 or at maureen@foundationhousing.org.au to learn about how you can get receive donations from Thread Together.
+Contact Community Engagement on 0400 656 005 or community_engagement@foundationhousing.org.au to learn about how you can receive donations from Thread Together.

 Security and Scams